zalando-nakadi/fahrschein/README.md

 cursorManager.updatePartitions(eventName, partitions);
 ```

-## Using the low-level api
+## Using Nakadi's Low-level API

-*Please do not use the low-level api, as it is deprecated.*
+*Please do not use the Low-level API, as it is deprecated by Nakadi.*

-The low-level api requires local persistence of partition offsets.
-There are persistent `CursorManager` implementations using either Postgres or Redis.
+The Low-level API requires local persistence of partition offsets.
+There are currently three persistent `CursorManager` implementations: InMemory, Postgres and Redis.

+!!! warning
+    Postgres and Redis cursor managers are DEPRECATED and will be
+    removed in an upcoming version of Fahrschein.

 ```java
 final HikariConfig hikariConfig = new HikariConfig();